uoitsci/pi-labs/site/content/lab/about/index.md

 100000001 | s00000001 | 100000001_
 100000002 | s00000002 | 100000002_

-Once logged in, take a few minutes to examine some of the applications available in the menu (which is accessible from the top left corner, similar to the start menu in Windows).
+Once logged in, take a few minutes to examine some of the applications available in the start menu on the top left corner.
+It has the icon of Raspberry Pi.

-In the menu, navigate to Programming -> Python 3 (IDLE) to start the Python development environment.
+In the start menu, navigate to Programming -> Python 3 (IDLE) to start the Python development environment.

 ## Running Python on the Raspberry Pi
 IDLE is a relatively simple IDE for Python.
 It doesn't have the capabilities of Visual Studio, but it will do for our purposes.
 When you see: